-There are many areas of London that call themselves villages, but Barnes SW13 is one of the few that truly deserves the title.
-At its heart is a duck pond, surrounded by pretty cottages, large houses, boutiques, pubs, cafs and independent shops.
-Mums pushing prams, families walking dogs and children feeding the ducks are a common sight in this vibrant little village that isnt far away from central London Waterloo is 22 minutes by train and Hammersmith is 10 minutes on a bus.
+There are many areas of London that call themselves villages, but Barnes is one of the few that truly deserves the title.
+At its heart is a duck pond, surrounded by pretty cottages, large houses, boutiques, pubs, cafés and independent shops.
+Mums pushing prams, families walking dogs and children feeding the ducks are a common sight in this vibrant little village that isn't far away from central London - Waterloo is 22 minutes by train and Hammersmith is 10 minutes on a bus.

-"Many of our clients are people who have lived in Barnes for many years," comments Sam Bide, Sales Manager of Marsh & Parsons Barnes office.
+"Many of our clients are people who have lived in Barnes for years," comments Sam Bide, Director of Marsh & Parsons' Barnes office.
 "They begin by investing in one- or two-bedroom flats; a natural progression is then to a small house or Little Chelsea cottage, upgrading then to a substantial four- or five-bedroom house for a growing family.
 Once children begin to fly the coup, downsizing within the area is a popular move.
-Very rarely will people leave Barnes entirely; once you have experienced the unique village atmosphere of Barnes it is difficult for other areas to compare."
+Very rarely will people leave Barnes entirely - once you have experienced the unique village atmosphere of Barnes it is difficult for other areas to compare."

 As one of the premier estate agents selling properties in the SW13 area, Marsh & Parsons prides itself on its local know-how.
 From the best schools in the area, to the finest boutiques bars and restaurants and the cost of a resident's parking permit, agents at Marsh & Parsons have their finger firmly on the local pulse.

 Property types in Barnes